saeedmrz/Trillo/README.md

 # Trillo

-A simple project for training CSS Flexbox.
+A simple for CSS Flexbox.